ihortymoshenko/IMTDataGrid/README.md

 ## License ##

-This libray is released under the MIT license.
+This library is released under the MIT license.
 See the complete license in the `LICENSE` file that is distributed with this source code.

 [1]: http://github.com/tonytomov/jqGrid